Best Trade Schools in Portland, Maine

 • Guidance on licensing exams and continuing education

-Some programs can be completed in less than a year.
+Some programs can be completed in about a year.
 Others may take two years or combine classroom hours with an apprenticeship.

 Maine licensing law: Many trades require a set number of classroom and on-the-job hours before you can apply for a state license.
 Always verify requirements with the Maine Office of Professional and Occupational Regulation.